-Both the EU format driving licences and the former paper driving licences are equally recognised.
+Both the EU format driving licences and the former paper driving licences are equally valid.

-UK driving licences are replaced with Croatian driving licences without an obligation to take a driving exam, regardless of the category of the vehicle listed on the UK driving licence.
+UK driving licences are replaced with Croatian driving licences without the obligation to pass a driving exam, regardless of the category of the vehicle listed on the UK driving licence.

 Border checks on persons at the EU external border

 When subjected to controls upon entry to and exit from the Schengen Area as well as to and from Member States for which the decision on lifting border controls at internal borders has not been adopted yet, but which apply Schengen rules at their external borders, UK nationals will enjoy the same rights as before 31 January 2020.
 These rights will apply during the whole transitional period, i.e. until the end of 2020.

 As of 1 January 2021, when entering the Republic of Croatia, nationals of Great Britain and Northern Ireland and their family members will be subject to the same border check rules as if they were third-country nationals.